ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ## BUGS

+When rotating, my clipping frustum is NOT respected!
+Because it's instrinsically bound to viewport ortho space.

+Why isn't max zoom respected?
+Or is it, but it needs to be smarter than a hardcoded 5000?

 CameraControllerComponent is acting oddly - it no longer allows camera re-centering when alt key is pressed.
 	- is this an ordering issue? who's gobbling the input?
 	- is there a robust way to respond to this from a design standpoint?